toddaustin07/Edge-ONVIF-Driver/README.md

 ### Motion Detection
 The Edge driver subscribes to basic motion change events from the camera and these motion state changes can be used in creating Routines.
 The Motion Events switch on the device Control screen must be in the ON position to receive events from the camera.

+### Cameras without static IP addresses
+Some cameras may occasionally change IP addresses if they are not configured on your network router to have static IP addresses.
+If motion events are enabled for the SmartThings camera device OR if a Refresh is initiated, and the camera cannot be found at its former IP address, then the driver will automatically initiate a periodic re-discovery process until it finds the camera again and determines its new IP address.

 ## Device Settings